yahoo/fili/fili-wikipedia-example/README.md

 There is a [Docker image](https://hub.docker.com/r/mpardesh/fili/) for Fili which can be found on Dockerhub.
-If you would like to experiment with Fili without having to download its dependencies, you can [download](https://www.docker.com/) and start Docker.
+If you would like to experiment with Fili without having to download its dependencies, you can [install](https://www.docker.com/community-edition) and start Docker.
 Then run these commands:
     ```
     docker pull mpardesh/fili
     ```

     ```
-    docker run --name fili-generic-example -i --rm -p 3001:8081 -p 3000:8082 fili:1.0
+    docker run --name fili-generic-example -i --rm -p 3001:8081 -p 3000:8082 mpardesh/fili:1.0
     ```

 This will start a container.
-Please wait a few minutes for Druid to ingest the data.
+Please wait a few minutes for Druid to get ready.

 Once Druid is ready, you can start querying!
 Here is a [sample query](http://localhost:9998/v1/data/wikipedia/day/?metrics=deleted&dateTime=2013-08-01/PT24H)